 The Anne Frank’s Diary case is particularly striking, but most works that make up contemporary culture and recent history are copyrighted, ranging from the full text of some laws to Martin Luther King’s “I have a dream” speech to Star Trek (more, more).
 At least you can now finally sing Happy Birthday without paying royalties.

-Wait, Star Trek?
-Yes, why not?
+Star Trek might seem a bit silly compared to Anne Frank or MLK, but it’s “culture” just as much as The Iliad or Beowulf is, just not as old.
 Why should anything even remotely related to Star Trek still be copyrighted after 50 years?
 Why should copyright duration be life-plus-70 and not life-plus-20?
 Or just a fixed term of 70 years?
 Or 50?
 Or any other value?

 Copyright law treats creative works as a mere tools for profit or entertainment.
 They’re so much more than that; they’re our culture.
 It shapes our society and the way we think.
 I’m all for paying the writer, but there needs to be a balance.

-Something like Star Trek isn’t created in a vacuum, it’s a product of the culture in which it was created.
-It has plenty of its own innovations, but wasn’t created out of thin air and built upon what came before.
-I’m happy that its creators earned heaps of money for it (all well deserved), but it’s part of our culture and at some point the public interest should be taken in to account.
+Star Trek isn’t created in a vacuum, it’s a product of the culture in which it was created.
+It has plenty of its own innovations, but wasn’t created out of thin air and it built upon what came before.
+I’m happy that its creators earned heaps of money for it, but it’s part of our culture and at some point the public interest should be taken in to account.

 What I find especially objectionable about the above Star Trek examples is that it’s not even about outright piracy (e.g. downloading episodes from The Pirate Bay) but about ownership of the entire idea of Star Trek.
 Doing anything related to any aspect of Star Trek can be considered infringement.
-Star Trek is hardly unique; Nintendo has sent lawyers after Pokémon-themed parties, and plenty more examples.
+Star Trek is hardly unique; Nintendo has sent lawyers after Pokémon-themed parties.
+There are plenty more examples.

 What this means is that someone claims “ownership” of part of our culture.
-I don’t think that any person – much less corporation – can lay claim to the ownership of culture, but that is pretty much what they’re doing by laying claim to almost all books, films, and music produced in the last ~70 years.
+I don’t think that any person – much less a corporation – can lay claim to the ownership of culture, but that is pretty much what they’re doing by laying claim to almost all books, films, and music produced in the last ~90 years.
 If we look back on history then entire eras are defined in large part by their art and culture.
-Future historians will look back to Star Trek and similar contemporary creative works (people are already doing this).
+Future historians will look back to Star Trek and similar contemporary creative works just as we look back to The Iliad, which was merely one part of the greater “Greek Mythology Franchise” with contributions from many authors.

 Characters—good characters, “real” characters—derive their reality from the person who created them.
 They _are_ the person who created them, refracted through the lens of that writer’s experience, imagination, love, fear, and craft.
 Another writer seeking to duplicate that character might equal—or conceivably surpass–the craft; they can’t touch the essence.